 Many coin collectors believe that shotgun rolls of coins are unsearched since the ends of the rolls are very tightly wrapped.
-This requires the use of a special coin rolling machine that is most commonly found at banks and minting institutions.
+These tightly wrapped rolls of coins require the use of a special coin rolling machine that is most commonly found at banks and minting institutions.

-Some unscrupulous coin dealers will buy their own shotgun coin rolling machine in order to repackage coins that they've already searched through and removed the key date coins.
-In order to help sell these rolls of supposedly "unsearched" coins, they will put a bait coin at the end of the roll.
+Some unscrupulous coin dealers will buy their own shotgun coin rolling machine to repackage coins that they've already searched through and removed the key date coins.
+To help sell these rolls of supposedly "unsearched" coins, they will put a bait coin at the end of the roll.

-Since the dealer puts the reverse on the end of the roll only the "VDB" is showing.
-In order to find out if it is the rare 1909-S coin you would have to buy the roll of coins and break it open to see the obverse of the coin.
-Once the roll of coins is opened it cannot be returned.
-The same trick can be accomplished with the 1916-D Mercury dime.
+Since the dealer puts the reverse on the end of the roll, only the "VDB" is showing.
+To find out if it is the rare 1909-S coin you would have to buy the roll of coins and break it open to see the obverse of the coin.
+Once you open the role of coins, it cannot be returned.
+The same trick can be accomplished with the 1916-D Mercury Dime.

-Other tricks that unscrupulous dealers will do in order to sell their rolls of supposedly "unsearched" coin rolls include taking brown paper (similar to paper grocery bags) and purchasing a rubberstamp with an old bank name on it.
-They will then stamp the paper in order to make their own vintage coin rolls.
+Other tricks that unscrupulous dealers will do to sell their rolls of supposedly "unsearched" coin rolls include taking brown paper (similar to paper grocery bags) and purchasing a rubber stamp with an old bank name on it.
+They will then stamp the paper to make their own vintage coin rolls.
 Unsuspecting people will look at these "old looking" rolls of coins and think there may be treasures inside.
 They may even take a wire brush and rough up the paper to make it look like the roll of coins has been around for a while.